elm/elm-lang.org/README.md

 ### Structure

 - `public/` -- all of the .elm files used for the site.
 This makes up the majority of client-side code.
-- `server/` -- the two Haskell files responsible for serving everything from .elm files to images.
+- `server/` -- the Haskell files responsible for serving everything from .elm files to images.
 - `resources/` -- the various resources needed for Elm.

 ### Set up